Aneurysm treatment at UC San Diego Health System

 Hemorrhagic stroke occurs when a weakened blood vessel bursts inside the brain.
 While they only account for 13 percent of stroke cases, they are responsible for almost 30 percent of all stroke deaths.

 UC San Diego Health System saves lives every day with advanced open cranial and minimally invasive neurovascular treatment for conditions causing hemorrhagic stroke.
-Read about our stroke center’s quality and outcomes.
+Read about our stroke center’s

 Types of Hemorrhagic Stroke

 Intracerebral hemorrhage is the most common type of hemorrhagic stroke.
 It occurs when a blood vessel bursts and spills blood directly into brain tissue.